PancakeTAS/obs-nvfbc-v30/README.md

 1. Clone the repository
 2. Run `make`
 3. Copy the resulting `obs-nvfbc.so` and `obs-nvfbc.o` to the OBS Studio plugin directory (usually `~/.config/obs-studio/plugins/bin/64bit/`)
+3. Or, optionally, run `make link` to symlink the files to the OBS Studio plugin directory
 4. Restart OBS Studio

 ## Usage